oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-to-Other-Microservices/helidon-to-other-microservices.md

 }
 ```

-Apart from being an interface (so only method names, not implementations) this looks very like the getAllStockLevels, getStockItem and setStockItemLevel methods in the com.oracle.labs.helidob.stockmanager.resources.StockResource class in the stock manager project.
+Apart from being an interface (so only method names, not implementations) this looks very like the getAllStockLevels, getStockItem and setStockItemLevel methods in the StockResource class in the stock manager project.
 We have the same request types, paths, params etc.

-Let's set this up as something that can be build into a REST client, add the `@RegisterRestClient(configKey = "StockManager")` and `@ApplicationScoped` annotations to the interface and save it.
+Let's set this up as something that can be build into a REST client:

+- add the following annotations:

+  - ```
+    @RegisterRestClient(configKey = "StockManager")
+    @ApplicationScoped
+    ```

+The result should look like :

 ```
 @ApplicationScoped